This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Another potential type of birth injury is a skull fracture.
-These are often mild and cause no symptoms, but the fact that symptoms are mild or non-existent can be a problem.
+These are often mild and cause no symptoms.
 If a fracture exists and is undetected, it may cause issues later.
 When skull fractures are more moderate or severe, symptoms may include an indentation or a lump on the head, seizures, bleeding, bruising, or unexplained listlessness.

 Brain Damage Symptoms

 There are a variety of brain damage symptoms.
 The symptoms aren’t always obvious, but sometimes there are noticeable immediate signs.
 These early signs may include an unusually shaped skull, a small head, or a prominent forehead.

 The spinal column may also be malformed, and the facial features may be distorted and the neck stiff.
 A baby with brain damage may also have unusual eye movements.
 Seizures also occur in babies with brain damage.
 General fussiness or discomfort that seems excessive may also occur.

 As a child with brain damage grows older, more symptoms may emerge:

 - Issues with physical development, such as failure to meet typical developmental milestones

 - Muscle spasms